krice19/School_District_Analysis/README.md

 <img width="1014" alt="School_Summary_After" src="https://user-images.githubusercontent.com/63257696/118317522-2b6cb180-b4c6-11eb-9a1f-66a4f9f081e9.png">
  <br />

  The scores for Thomas High changed after we removed the 9th grade scores.
 You can see that again, the values in each category dropped by a few percentage points.

+Making the altercation to only showing the percentage passing for 10th-12th grade is important because without this, the percentage passing would have shown much lower percentages due that the total count of students remained the same, the count of students with valid scores is lower.
+The percentages would have been in the 60s range if we did not take into account this altercation.

 3. From the school summary, I was able to get the top 5 and bottom 5 performing schools, by sorting through data frame.
+Despite the changes in Thomas High, the school still remained in the second spot for top performing schools.

-4. Ifiltered through the school data and set it equal to new variables in order to get the avergae scores for both reading and math by grade.
-Despite the changes in data we made, Thomas High remains in the second spot for highest performing schools.
+4. I filtered through the school data and set it equal to new variables in order to get the avergae scores for both reading and math by grade.

 5. I put the school data in bins based off the amount of budgeting each school has.
 I used the cut function to put the school data in these the "spending bins" and show the average score and percentages passing per each spending bin.